-I painted the whole the table top with a beautiful Black Wise Owl Paint.
-The paint is creamy, highly pigmented and easy to apply.
-It took only 2 coats to cover this table.
-That great coverage for a chalky type paint.
+I painted the whole table with beautiful black paint.
+It took only 2 coats to cover this table—that great coverage for a chalky type of paint.
 My favorite brush to use for painting is the Cling On Brushes.
 It makes painting furniture so much easier.
-Want to know more?
-Ask me.

-After the table was painted and the furniture sealer top coat was applied, I allowed it to dry for 24 hours.
-The reason for this step is to prevent the base coat paint from peeling when removing the tape.
-Allowing the paint to fully cure for a longer period of time is recommended, but I took the risk.
+The table was painted first and allowed to dry for 24 hours.
+This step prevents the base coat paint from peeling when removing the tape used for the stripes.
+Allowing the paint to cure for a longer period of time is what I recommended before painting stipes on your furniture.

 Taping Off For The Stripes

-I created the lines using 1 inch painters tape and then secured the edges by running my finger along the tape to make sure it had good contact with my surface.
+I created the lines using 1-inch painter’s tape and then secured the edges by running my finger along the tape to make sure it had good contact with the surface.

 Now for the secret to clean lines.
-Before I painted the stripes with a different color, I used the same base color as the table (black) to create a barrier to stop the bleeding.
-Actually, it did bleed slightly, but I wasn’t able to see it, because I used the same color as the base coat.
-Leave the tape in place for the next step.
+Before I painted the stripes with a different color, I used the same paint color as the table (black) to create a barrier to seal the tape line and prevent bleeding under the painter’s tape.
+After painting, leave the tape in place and allow it to dry.

 Until the next project… xo, Do